mjskay/ggdist/README.md

     plots”, `geom_halfeyeh`), and visualizing fit lines with an arbitrary number of uncertainty bands (`geom_lineribbon` and `stat_lineribbon`).
-Combining the base-R `quantile` function with `geom_dotplot` also facilitates the contruction of quantile dotplots of posteriors (see example in this document).
+Combining the base-R `quantile` function with `geom_dotplot` also facilitates the construction of quantile dotplots of posteriors (see example in this document).

   - **Comparing a variable across levels of a factor**, which often means first generating pairs of levels of a factor (according to